olery/reputation-api/sections/hotel-widget.md

 Authentication Token
 --------------------

 In order to get information for 1 or more hotels you need to request an Olery API access token.
 You can request a token at your Olery Sales representative or by mailing support@olery.com.
-This token is formatted like:

-    OLERY-XXXXXXXXXXXX
+This token is a randomly generated string, an example of such a token is the following:

+    c67d4ff4820e7f58fd38cfdf2e5fd92b

+Note that this specific token is just an example, you can't actually use it with the widgets.

 Script Inclusion
 ----------------